Are You a Closet Hoarder?

 “It’s not hoarding,” I reasoned, “when there’s a real reason for wanting it.”

-My daughter was sceptical.
+My daughter was skeptical.
 “What are you going to do with it?” she challenged.

 “One day, when I have time, I might frame the cover and place it on my study wall.
 It’s very colourful,” I stated, trying to sound convincing.